romanfatchip/rundeck_setup/README.md

 * Should be trivial

 # Add new Node
-* Create new file "resource.xml" with following content (where roman is the user to run commands on the node)
+* Create new file "resources.xml" with following content (where roman is the user to run commands on the node)
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <project>